 Property is served by Myers Flat Public water, portable toilet with pump service & PG&E power will provide the utilities.
 The applicant intends to be fully compliant with Humboldt County, Local Agencies & State Cannabis Cultivation Regulations.

-Applicant has hired Mother Earth Engineering to prepared any needed documents for environment, storm water, erosion, ect or any engineering needed.
+Applicant has hired Mother Earth Engineering & will hire any needed professionals to prepared any needed documents for environment, stormwater, road, erosion, ect or any engineering needed.

 1.2 SITE DESCRIPTION